szabgab/wis-python-course-2024-11/SYLLABUS.md

 * The final block
 * Creating your own exception

+## Excel and CSV

+* Reading and writing Excel files
+* `csv`
+* `openpyxl`
+* `pandas`

+## GUI using Tk

+* The concept of creating a Graphical User Interface (GUI).
+* Demo various widgets of Tk.
+* Simple example.

 ## Additional uses

 * Installing and using 3rd party modules
 * Writing simple web scraping program
 * Writing a simple Web application
 * Accessing SQL databases
-* Reading and writing Excel files

-## Extra topics:

-* Basic complexity calculation.

 ## Learning Outcomes

-Upon successful completion of this course students should be able to:
+Upon successful completion of this course students should be able to

-    Write simple data processing programs in Python Convert files from one format to another format required in scientific environments.
+* Write simple data processing programs in Python
+* Convert files from one format to another format required in scientific environments.
-    Difrantiate between major programming environments.
+* Differentiate between major programming environments.